All Episodes

 Well, I mean, you are a left-wing nutjob, but I still like you.

-And this one of the founders, there were three women founders, one of the founders in Hawaii woke up the day after the election and had this idea.
+And one of the founders, there were three women founders, one of the founders in Hawaii, woke up the day after the election and had this idea.

-But this is morphed into something that is not specifically anti-Trump.
+But this has morphed into something that is not specifically anti-Trump.

-We are not going to go back to a place where interracial marriage was uh criminalized.
+We are not going to go back to a place where interracial marriage was criminalized.

-What what indication do you have that Donald Trump is against interracial marriage?
+What indication do you have that Donald Trump is against interracial marriage?

-So wait, but why would you mark if it if there's no indication, why would you march over support for interracial marriage when Donald Trump has said nothing to the contrary?
+So, why would you mark, if there's no indication, why would you march over support for interracial marriage when Donald Trump has said nothing to the contrary?

-I'm talking about the the interracial marriage is one of the things that through the course of this country's history, minorities and and certainly women, you can talk about interracial marriage, you can talk about same-sex marriage, all sorts of things that relate to the civil rights movement.
+I'm talking about interracial marriage is one of the things that through the course of this country's history, minorities and certainly women, you can talk about interracial marriage, you can talk about same-sex marriage, all sorts of things that relate to the civil rights movement.

 We are moving forward.

-What is Donald Trump said about any of these issues that that frightens you to the point you need to march?
+What has Donald Trump said about any of these issues that frightens you to the point you need to march?

 Well, here's one example.

-And I keep thinking that Trump and his uh personal life and what we've seen over the years, I think he's much more socially moderate than um many Republicans.
+And I actually think that Trump in his personal life and what we've seen over the years, I think he's much more socially moderate than many Republicans.

-What are you what are you fearful of about women under Donald Trump?
+What are you fearful of about women under Donald Trump?

 What we're saying is we're going to move forward and not backwards.

-Make America great again was a slogan that many people.
+Make America Great Again was a slogan that many people felt.

 You're not answering my question.